In a Nutshell:

 Calf & Foot Massage

-The calf massage is rendered by airbags located in the chair’s leg massage ports, while the soles of the feet are attended to by simple rollers.
-The foot roller massage is extremely aggressive, and many users have complained that it’s too strong.
+Airbags located in the chair’s leg massage ports massage the calf, while simple rollers massage the soles of the feet.
+The foot roller massage is extremely aggressive, and many users have complained it’s too strong.

-Aside from its strength, there’s nothing remarkable about the leg or foot massage.
-After several hours on your feet, they’ll provide much needed relief, but the quality can only be described as average on this front.
+Aside from its strength, the leg or foot massage is nothing remarkable.
+After several hours on your feet, they’ll provide much-needed relief, but the quality can only be described as average.

 Extendable Ottoman

-Not much to say here, except to make note of it.
+There is not much to say here except to make note of it.
 The Ottoman features an extension module, which makes the chair capable of accommodating users up to 6’3” in height.

 Simple Remote

-The remote is well-designed, and features a small LCD in the top portion of it.
-All the controls are placed in a logical manner, and everything is easy to find and access.
+The remote is well-designed, with a small LCD in the top portion of it.
+All the controls are placed logically, and everything is easy to find and access.
 There’s not much in the way of a learning curve for this chair, or its remote, and you’ll be enjoying your first massage within minutes of sitting down.

 Pros & Cons of Relaxonchair MK-II Plus

 Yes, the chair has some limitations.
-That’s to be expected at the entry-level, and it’s to be expected even more when you’re talking about an off-brand model.
+That’s to be expected at the entry-level, even more so when you’re talking about an off-brand model.

-There are some things we’d love to see in future upgrades.
-For instance, more genuine options would be fantastic.
-On the company’s website, they advertise the Relaxonchair MK-II Plus as a “Shiatsu Massage Chair,” even though Shiatsu isn’t one of the techniques the chair features.
+We’d love to see more genuine options in future upgrades.
+For instance, on the company’s website, they advertise the Relaxonchair MK-II Plus as a “Shiatsu Massage Chair,” even though Shiatsu isn’t one of the techniques the chair features.

-Some ability to adjust heat would be another excellent addition, as would better-implemented foot massage.
-MP3 support would be an easy addition that wouldn’t raise the price much, and win some additional fans.
+Another excellent addition would be the ability to adjust heat, as would better-implemented foot massage.
+MP3 support would be an easy addition that wouldn’t raise the price much and win some additional fans.

 Relaxonchair MK-II Plus Review Conclusion

 We were impressed with the MK-II Plus.
-Relaxonchair is hands down the best off-brand company we’ve reviewed products from to date, and we look forward to seeing more from them.
+Relaxonchair is hands down the best off-brand company from which we’ve reviewed products, and we look forward to seeing more from them.

-They’ve got a good product, and we’re happy to recommend it for hobbyist users and people who suffer from chronic pain who are on a budget.
-Consider this one to be a hidden gem in the world of off-brand, budget-priced massage chairs.
+They have a good product, and we’re happy to recommend it to hobbyist users and people who suffer from chronic pain and are on a budget.
+Consider this one a hidden gem in the world of off-brand, budget-priced massage chairs.

 Recommended Reading